robertduplock/scifibooks.club/content/en/reviews/star-trek-deep-space-9-revenant-book-review.md

 Alex R. White is a winner based on these golden rules: three for three.
 The book is full of action, mystery and fun character moments.
 White also displayed a solid concept of the characters, and I could always match the actor’s voice to the book’s dialogue.
 And while the book did have quite a few original characters, the story stayed rooted with Jadzia Dax and her struggles.

 Someone online posted that reading this book was, “\[…\] like getting a big warm hug from the DS9 crew.”
 That’s high praise.
 Perhaps if I were a bigger DS9 fan, I could feel the same.
 But I still had a great time reading the book, and I commend White for an excellent Trek debut.

+What did you think of Star Trek: Deep Space 9: Revenant?
+Let me know in the comment below.
+And if you enjoyed this review, please share it!